How to Reverse PayPal Disputes

 Respond to buyer emails as promptly as you can.
 Disputes often arise, and escalate to claims or chargebacks, because of a lack of responsiveness on the seller’s part.
 Be available to your customers and try your best to resolve any disputes—no matter the reason—before the buyer gets PayPal or their bank involved.

 If PayPal requests documentary evidence from you, be sure to provide it on time.
 When a buyer initiates a chargeback, the seller only has 10 days to respond.
-Upload all relevant evidence to the PayPal Resolution Center before the deadline or PayPal will not be able to factor it in to their decisions.
+Upload all relevant evidence to the PayPal Resolution Center before the deadline or PayPal will not be able to factor it into its decisions.

 Take advantage of PayPal’s community activities.
-PayPal offers programs that can help sellers learn how to run a successful online store, and once a week, they hold live online chats where PayPal program experts answer questions.
-The PayPal community can also be a great resource for ideas, support, and valuable information.
+PayPal offers programs that can help sellers learn how to run a successful online store.
+Once a week, there are online chats where PayPal program experts answer questions.
+The PayPal community can also be a great resource for ideas, support, and valuable information

 With diligent record-keeping, attentive customer service, and a knowledgeable approach to navigating PayPal, merchants can avoid many of the pitfalls that lead to claims, chargebacks, and lost revenue.